jcvincentliu/Personal-Website/content/posts/Song translation - Who will be by my side, Beyond.md

 the bleeding in my heart!

 Just forgetting!
-the words that I have said!
+The words that I have said!

 From yesterday to today,
-We have all changed a lot
+we have all changed a lot

 Just keep who we are!
-despite that frustrations may be stronger tomorrow!
+Despite that frustrations may be stronger tomorrow!

-now that I have gotten used to (the disappointment).
+Now that I have gotten used to (the disappointment).
-I can no longer sense those pains (I once felt),
+I can no longer sense those pains (I once felt)

 Leaving all those (feelings) in the past, there will be no more hesitations, woo...

 ---

-Who can accompany me,<br/>
+Who can accompany me,
 in this lonely night

 Throwing out my loneliness and suffering, there will be no more darkness whenever you are with me

-This quest ends up to no avail,
-Will whom being fighting by my side?
+This quest ends up to no avail, will whom being fighting by my side?

 When the rainstorm is over,
 I will tackle the gridlock in my heart